GenomicsAotearoa/data-management-resources/docs/modules/module05.md

 # Module 05 - Data Management Plans in practice

-A data management plan (DMP), sometimes referred to as a data management and sharing plan, defines a framework for how researchers use and interact with data under our care.
-In this Module, we’ll look to our personas for examples of why DMPs are an essential research tool and provide some suggestions to springboard researchers looking to develop their first DMP.
+A data management plan (DMP), sometimes referred to as a data management and sharing plan, defines a framework for how researchers use and interact with data under their care.
+In this Module, we’ll look to our Personas for examples of why DMPs are an essential research tool and provide some suggestions to springboard researchers looking to develop their first DMP.

 ## The newbie tackling a new project